Emily-Prust/Group-Project-Advanced-Data-Week-1/terraform/README.md

 `main.tf` will provision the following resources:

 #### An ECR Repository for the image for the ETL pipeline:
-- `c17-allum-ecr-pipeline-terraform`
+- `c17-allum-ecr-pipeline-terraform`.

 #### IAM Role & Policies for the pipeline Lambda function:
-- Permissions for CloudWatch Logs
+- Permissions for CloudWatch Logs.

 #### Lambda Function for ETL pipeline
-- `c17-allum-lambda-pipeline-terraform`
+- `c17-allum-lambda-pipeline-terraform`.
 - Runs the ETL Pipeline every minute.
 - Triggered by an EventBridge.
 - Runs the latest image from `c17-allum-ecr-pipeline-terraform`.